KDE/clazy/src/checks/level0/README-fully-qualified-moc-types.md

 # fully-qualified-moc-types

-Warns when a signal declaration is not using fully-qualified type names, which will break old-style connects and interacting with QML.
+Warns when a signal or slot declaration is not using fully-qualified type names, which will break old-style connects and interacting with QML.

 Example: